-CMF Program Topics
+CMF Program Resources and Topics

-- CDFI FUND

-- The CDFI Fund has on its CMF webpage a FY 2021 Capital Magnet Fund Pre-Round Outreach Presentation from June 2021, which provides a basic overview of the program.
+- The CDFI Fund has on its CMF webpage a FY 2023 Capital Magnet Fund Overview Presentation from December 2022, which provides a basic overview of the program.

 - In addition, there are six modules on the CMF webpage that provide an overview of the key program requirements and topics.
 We recommend prospective Applicants review these modules if they have not already.
 These modules cover:

 - Introduction to Capital Magnet Fund (CMF)

 - CMF Eligibility and Program Requirements

 - Attracting Capital Through CMF

 - A Good Business Strategy is Key

 - Affordable Housing and CMF

 - Economic Development and CMF

 - For more information on any of these topics, see our website: www.cdfifund.gov/CMF.
 The modules are under "Step 2: Apply."

-FY 2021 CMF Priorities 🛧
+FY 2023 CMF Priorities \

 - Leverage Private Capital - Affordable Housing: Rental - CMF-supported Rental units targeted to Very Low-Income Families (50% AMI and below).
-Note: 45% or more targeted to VLI will score more favorably. - CMF-supported rental units located in either Areas of Economic Distress (AED) or High Opportunity Areas (HOA). - Affordable Housing: Homeownership - CMF-supported Homeownership units: Targeted to Low-Income Families (80% AMI and below) - Located in AED and targeted to Eligible-Income Families (120% AMI and below). - > Note: 100% of units targeted LI Families or located in AED will score more favorably - Geographically Diverse Areas - Areas of Economic Distress - Metropolitan and Rural Areas - Territories not served in recent funding Rounds: American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.
+Note: 45% or more targeted to VLI will score more favorably. - CMF-supported rental units located in either Areas of Economic Distress (AED) or High Opportunity Areas (HOA). - Affordable Housing: Homeownership - CMF-supported Homeownership units: Targeted to Low-Income Families (80% AMI and below) - Located in AED and targeted to Eligible-Income Families (120% AMI and below). - > Note: 100% of units targeted LI Families or located in AED will score more favorably - Geographically Diverse Areas - Metropolitan and Rural Areas - Territories not served in recent funding Rounds: American Samoa, Guam, the Northern Mariana Islands, and the U.S. Virgin Islands.

-FY 2021 NOFA Highlights
+FY 2023 NOFA Highlights